Rr9/arrowKeyRC/README.md

 <br><br>
 <b>Program Description</b>
 <hr>
-These set of programs are to control a RC car using the arrow keys on your computer keyboard.
-Python and PyGame to read in the key down actions and the SerialPy to transmit them over serial to arduino with  nRF24L01 transiver modual to another arduino that catches and parses strings sent and transfer them into motor movements.
+The following set of programs are to control an RC car using the arrow keys on your computer keyboard.
+Python and PyGame are used to read in the key down actions and the SerialPy to transmit them over serial to arduino with nRF24L01 transceiver modual to another arduino that catches and parses strings sent and transfer them into motor movements.
 <br>
-It is a fun project for me, getting to play around with arduinos, transivers, motor controller ICs and wiring, independetly for the first time.
+It is a fun project for me, getting to play around with arduinos, transceivers, motor controller ICs and wiring, independently for the first time.